 On the last day before lent, Londoners clean out their cabinets of all sugar, fat, and eggs.
 But instead of just throwing everything away, locals satisfy their sweet tooth by making pancakes of all shapes.
 The entire city becomes pancake obsessed.
 On Pancake Day, nearly every café and restaurant in London breaks out original and delicious recipes.

 But locals don’t just eat pancakes; they also race with them.
 All over London, you’ll see pancake races where contestants run through a course all while flipping a pancake in a skillet.
 Even politicians and journalist get in on the fun and hold a race outside the House of Parliament.
-Experience this corky and unique celebration if you intern abroad in London in the Spring.
+Experience this quirky and unique celebration if you intern abroad in London in the Spring.

 Guy Fawkes (November 5th)